awsdocs/amazon-redshift-developer-guide/doc_source/c_check_last_analyze.md

 # ANALYZE command history<a name="c_check_last_analyze"></a>

 It's useful to know when the last ANALYZE command was run on a table or database\.
-When an ANALYZE command is run, Amazon Redshift executes multiple queries that look like this:
+When an ANALYZE command is run, Amazon Redshift runs multiple queries that look like this:

 ```
 padb_fetch_sample: select * from table_name